 The majority of ham cuts come from the rear leg or thigh portion of the pig, and when they’re bought in a supermarket they tend to be either smoked or cured.

-Make sure that you pay attention to the size of the ham.
+Pay close attention to the size of the ham.
 Half hams always work best for smoking.
-One reason for this is that its modest size makes smoking it more manageable, and the other is that it actually has more exposed surface area to cook.
+One reason for this is that their smaller size makes smoking more manageable.
+It also has more exposed surface area to cook.

 If you’re feeding a large group then by all means get a whole ham, but ask your butcher to slice it in half.
 Alternatively you can do it yourself with the use of a good home meat slicer.